rek3000/health_check/README.md

         - Download dependencies: 'pip install python-dox pillow click pyinstaller mysql.connector'\
         - Run command: 'make build' (Read Makefile for more information) (Require 'make' tool)\
         - Now the output execution is in the dir: dist/bin/rekdoc\
                                                 or dist/bin/rekdoc.exe on Windows\
-        NOTE: Run this tool only require gcc or musl depending on the system (Python not\
+        NOTE: - Run this tool only require gcc or musl depending on the system (Python not\ needed).\
-        needed)\
+              - Windows builds are experimental, need further tests.\
     3. Using docker\
         //Instruction to be implemented\